 PO BOX 101

 NY NY 10028

-(Photos and video of drainpipe puppies courtesy of Leslie Ysuhuaylas and Rescue Dogs Rock NYC)
+(Photos of hunting dog surrendered courtesy of Rescue Dogs Rock NYC)